Summarize, Outline, and Elaborate: Long-Text Generation via Hierarchical Supervision from Extractive Summaries: Experiments

 Table \ref{results_ppl} shows the results of perplexity for different models on the WikiText-103 and BookCorpus datasets.
 On both datasets, SOE achieves the lowest PPL compared to baselines Transformer-XL \citep{dai-etal-2019-transformer}, WritingPrompts \citep{fan2018hierarchical} and Progressive \citep{tan2020progressive}.
 In particular, for WikiText-103, we gain a PPL decrease -2.8, -1.6 and -1.1 against our implemented Transformer-XL, WritingPrompts-Sentence and Progressive, while having the same or even fewer parameters.
 Similar trend can be observed on BookCorpus.

 Table \ref{results_other} and Table \ref{results_large} show the results for MSJ, diversity, adversarial success and sentence-level coherence scores.
-As can be seen, WritingPrompt-based models generally outperform the Transformer-XL model, which adopts the word-by-word generation strategy.
+As can be seen, WritingPrompt based models generally outperform the Transformer-XL model, which adopts the word-by-word generation strategy.
 This validates the superiority of two-step generation strategy over the naive word-by-word generation strategy for long-text generation.
 The progressive WritingPrompt model, which involves multi-step of generation and expanding, outperforms the one-step the WritingPrompt-keyword and WritingPrompt-sentence model, which is in accord with our expectation.
 SOE achieves significantly better results compared to Vanilla, WritingPrompts and Progressive models in terms of all evaluation metrics, showing that the proposed method can produce more fluent, coherent and diverse texts.
 The consistent performance boosts on all metrics demonstrate the importance of modeling discourse-level dependencies and necessity of summary expanding strategy for long-text generation.

-Additionally, enhanced by mutual information (MI), we observe additional performance boosts, especially for diversity and adversarial success.
+Additionally, we observe additional performance boosts by mutual information (MI), especially for diversity and adversarial success.
 This is in accord with our expectation: since mutual information is able to build bidirectional dependencies between the source and the target, models enhanced with mutual information can generate better summaries, and the phenomenon of generic and repetitive generation can be alleviated \citep{li-etal-2016-diversity}, leading to more diverse results.